 The Community Services Director or his designee shall serve MYAC in an advisory capacity.
 Members are selected for a three-year term by Tempe schools and youth group leaders.

-MYAC usually meets at 6:30 p.m., on the first and third Tuesday of each month during the school year (mid-October – May), in the Tempe Public Library, 3500 S. Rural Rd., Tempe.
+MYAC usually meets at 6:30 p.m., on the first and third Tuesday of the month during the school year (mid-October – May), in the Tempe Public Library, 3500 S. Rural Rd., Tempe, unless otherwise noted on the meeting agenda.

 Please note that students apply to MYAC through their school.
 To find out who the contact at your school is or to pursue an at-large application, please contact Adrian Cascio, Senior Social Services Coordinator, at (480) 858-2460 or Adrian_Cascio@tempe.gov.